- Listing Type: Summer Programs

 - Engineering in the World: these lectures will be offered daily throughout the program to introduce students to the wide variety of engineering disciplines in the context of real world challenges and solutions.
 You will hear from a selection of Tufts faculty and guest speakers as they help you better understand and contextualize the many pathways and fields of engineering.
-These lectures will be held live at 9AM ET, but will be recorded and available for students to view on their own schedule if they cannot attend live.

 - Engineering / Robotics Guest Speakers: Each day, students will hear from a carefully curated selection of guest speakers from among our wide network of faculty, students, industry partners on special topics related to engineering, robotics, design, and more.
 These speakers will cover a wide-range of topics, including careers, studying engineering, research, and developments happening within their labs/research groups, as well as issues and problems they face in the real world that connect to robotics and engineering.

 In Week 1, the focus will be on developing engineering skills within the context of daily challenges focusing on the following areas:

 - Robotics: interactive with sensors and motors as well as algorithmic processing of controlling robotic platforms.